metalama/website/features/core/architecture-verification.md

 - Restrict dependencies between classes, class families, and namespaces.
 - Verify naming conventions based on the base class or implemented interface.
 - Ensure that code is implemented according to pattern guidelines.

-{: .note }
-This feature requires a Metalama Professional license.

 ## Benefits

-Here are four reasons why you _must_ consider automatically verifying your codebase against your design:
+Here are five reasons why you _must_ consider automatically verifying your codebase against your design:

 - **Stop architecture decay.** The code remains aligned with the defined blueprints.
 Your codebase retains its initial architectural qualities, allowing for low maintenance costs and the ability to implement new requirements.
 The _broken